 Difficulty opening mouth

-The symptoms of tonsillitis may resemble other conditions or medical problems.
+The symptoms of tonsillitis may resemble other conditions or health problems.
 Always consult your doctor for a diagnosis.

-The following suggestions may help to inhibit the spread of the contagious illnesses that are generally responsible for the spread of tonsillitis:
+These suggestions may help to stop the spread of the contagious illnesses that are generally responsible for the spread of tonsillitis:

 Keep your (and your child's) distance from anyone with tonsillitis or a sore throat.

-Do not share utensils, drinking glasses, toothbrushes, etc., with anyone who has tonsillitis or a sore throat.
+Do not share utensils, drinking glasses, toothbrushes, or other objects with anyone who has tonsillitis or a sore throat.

 Wash your (and your child's) hands frequently.